amitavroy/react-spa-laravel-typescript/README.md

 The application is completely developed in Typescript using the Create React App Typescript template.

 - The PHP code is formatted through PHP-CS-Fixer during the pre-commit hook so you will find consistend code throughout the application followign the rule of phpcsfixer.
+- The Javascript / Typescript code is formatted using Prettier dring the pre-commit hook as well.
-- API level tests written to ensure maximum test coverage of code
+- API level tests written to ensure maximum test coverage of code.
+- Enzyme based tests written to ensure maximum test coverage for React Components.
+- Have added Git actions and workflow to ensure tests are executed on each code push and run PHP Unit and Javascript tests cases.